lsadle/TarkovBallistics/README.md

 # TarkovBallistics
-An Electron/Angular app that scraps fandom's Tarkov Balistics page and presents a subset of data
+An Electron/Angular app that scraps fandom's Tarkov Ballistics page and presents a subset of data

 * Run application with 'npm start'